 Be Prepared California – Be Prepared site– A California specific guide slanted a bit towards fires and earthquakes but it talks to business and school preparedness as well as individual.
 Hey, with fracking and such it may be more applicable than I originally thought.

 Prepare for Emergencies Now: For Pet Owners– Helpful FEMA guide

 Prepare for Emergencies Now: For People with Disabilities– Helpful FEMA guide

 County of Los Angeles – Emergency Survival Guide– Another California specific document but very comprehensive, clear, concise and well organized.
 No matter where you are from reading and using the applicable parts of this guide will help you be safer in an emergency.
-This document might even be worth while to print out all and argument with your local data or some of it to put in your Evacuation Kit.
+This document might even be worth while to print out all and augment with your local data or add some of it to your Evacuation Kit.